Years 3 to 6

 Getting the Message

-Pupils learn how to ‘read’ a portrait?
+How do you ‘read’ a portrait?
 What is the message within the image?
-Pupils analyse the artist’s creative choices in portraying the personality and life of the sitter in a historic portrait through pose, gesture, setting and props.
-Pupils apply their knowledge of how composition and symbols can convey a message in a series of drawing exercises.
+Pupils analyse the artist’s creative choices in portraying the personality and life of the sitter in a historic portrait.
+Through pose, gesture, setting and objects, pupils apply their knowledge of how composition and symbols can convey a message in a series of drawing exercises.

 Years 3 to 4: Regency portraits

 Years 5 to 6: Reynolds and his contemporaries